gaggioma/ObjectDetection/README.md

 * `cfg.zip` with the above configuration files.
 * upload to Google Drive.

-The Google Colab notebook with all command is in `GoogleColab/objectDetection.ipynb`.
+The Google Colab notebook with all commands is in `GoogleColab/objectDetection.ipynb`.

 For more details on YOLO v4 watch on https://github.com/AlexeyAB/darknet#pre-trained-models.